aMMokschaf/KubeLinterBot/README.md

 >6.
 Click "Add webhook".
 You're done!

 ## How to use
-If there is a push- or pull-request-event in the watched repository, KubeLinterBot will automatically call KubeLinter and post the results.
+If there is a push- or pull-request-event in the watched repository, KubeLinterBot will automatically call KubeLinter, process its output and post the results as a commit-comment (in case of a push-event) or a review-comment requesting changes (in case of a pull-request).

 There are deployment-files for Kubernetes and a docker-file included.
 You can find the Kubernetes-files in the _deployment_-folder and the Dockerfile in the KubeLinterBot-folder.